Projects-Developer/RoyalData/README.md

-### You Support will Motivate us to give many free Material, knowledge, Skills training and Internship to Students
+### Your Support will Motivate us to give many free Material, knowledge, Skills training and Internship to Students